TERMINAL

 Flags:

--c, --concrete require the evaluation to be concrete
+-c, --concrete require the evaluation to be concrete, or set -c=false to allow incomplete values

 -t, --inject stringArray set the value of a tagged field